amdigital-co-uk/docs-playbook/docs/3.-Sprints-&-Teams/Review.md

 # Preparation Guidelines
 Ahead of the Review meeting:
 - Complete the Sprint Review Template
--- Planned Work = PBI / Type of Work (e.g. Feature, Bug, Tech Improvement) / Points / Status / Release (Name & Date where known) / Demo'd by
+-- Planned Work = PBI / Type of Work (e.g. Feature, Bug, Tech Improvement) / Points / Status / Automated Tests Written / Release (Name & Date where known) / Demo'd by
--- Unplanned Work = Unplanned Backlog Items / Points / Status / Release (Name & Date where known) / Demo'd by
+-- Unplanned Work = Unplanned Backlog Items / Points / Status / Automated Tests Written / Release (Name & Date where known) / Demo'd by
+-- Support Summary = Overview of support tasks undertaken
 - Agree a member of the Platform Development team to facilitate the meeting
 - Agree a member of each Delivery Team to talk through the sprint items
 - Discuss whether a demo is appropriate and if so, plan who will be responsible for this